 Impoverished Tanzanian women, many widowed or elderly, raise multiple orphaned children.
-This program provides education, continued guidance, and start-up funds to create a sustained successful livelihood and hope for a better future.
-Added opportunity is available through the Health Hope Foundation Microloan and Community Bank Programs.
+This program provides education, guidance, and start-up funds creating successful livelihoods and better futures.
+Health Hope Foundation Microloans and Community Bank Programs are available too.

 Originally most of the women were “Rock crashers”, making small bits of construction gravel by hitting rocks together by hand earning at most $1.50/day.
 Through support and mentorship, women are gaining ownership in a variety of sustainable businesses.

-Each woman is involved in multiple businesses to develop a “diversified portfolio” for consistent income.
-Current businesses include vegetable and pig farming, eggs and poultry, sales of grains, fruits, vegetables, fish, baked goods, and traditional arts.
+Each woman is involved in multiple businesses with a “diversified portfolio” for consistent income.
+Current businesses include agriculture, and sales of eggs, poultry, grains, fruits, vegetables, fish, grains, baked goods, pigs, catering, and traditional arts.
 Each endeavor is built around cooperatives providing support, advice, re-investment of microloan interest, and a means to a better life.

 HHF Microloans, Community Bank and Wellness